A polynomial-time scheduling approach to minimise idle energy consumption: an application to an industrial furnace: Electric furnaces: modelling, optimal control and energy function

 where $C_f$ is the thermal capacitance, $R$ is the thermal resistance, and $K$ is a constant regarding the emissivity of the furnace.
-Indeed, $C_f$, $R$, and $K$ are all positive quantities.
-Note that $T_e$ is assumed constant both in \eqref{eq:sys} and \eqref{eq:physical-sys}.
-Then, it is easy to see that $\pA$ and $\pB$ can be, indeed, assumed as positive constants owing to the form of the linear terms both in \eqref{eq:sys} and \eqref{eq:physical-sys}.
-In addition, the nonlinear term in \eqref{eq:physical-sys} is approximated by the bilinear term in \eqref{eq:sys}; moreover, both these terms take positive values in time, which suggests also considering $\pC$ as a positive constant.
-Note that these constraints hold for the identified parameters of an electrical tube furnace in \cite{2008:Chook} and will also hold for the electrical vacuum furnace, which is studied in \Cref{sec:case-study} as a case study.
+Obviously, $C_{f},\;R,\;K > 0$; as already noted, $T_{e}$ stands for the ambient temperature, which is assumed constant since its possible variations are negligible compared to extremely high furnace temperatures.
+Due to its complexity, instead of \eqref{eq:physical-sys} \cite{2008:Chook} study simpler bilinear model \eqref{eq:sys} and provide some arguments for such a simplification.
+Indeed, there is a kind of trade-off: higher-order nonlinearity of \eqref{eq:physical-sys} is replaced by bilinear dependence in \eqref{eq:sys}, so rigorously \eqref{eq:sys} is not a simplification or approximation of \eqref{eq:physical-sys}.
+Yet, as shown in the sequel, \eqref{eq:sys} can be handled in an easier way, and some rigorous mathematical statements can be proved for it.
+Besides easier theoretical analysis, another argument justifying replacement of \eqref{eq:physical-sys} by \eqref{eq:sys} given in \cite{2008:Chook} is that the nonlinearities that arise in heat-transfer processes may be represented by characteristics that are similar to those of a bilinear system.
+In such a way, the current paper joins the existing literature mainstream represented by \cite{2008:Chook} and will concentrate on the model \eqref{eq:sys} only.
+Note, that the constraints on $\pA, \; \pB, \; \pC$ will hold for the electrical vacuum furnace, which is studied in \Cref{sec:case-study} as a case study.
 As shown in \Cref{sec:paramestimate} later on, these parameters $\alpha, \; \beta, \; \rho $ can be quite precisely identified based on the real data, and the resulting estimates comply with the above assumptions. \end{sloppypar}